 Patients with anxiety and panic disorders often experience improvement after 3–4 weeks of treatment.

-Side Effects and Safety of TMS
+Side Effects and Patient Experience

 Role of Nurse Practitioners in TMS Care